tymyrddin/purple/source/docs/ctfs/ot-ics/root-me/runbooks/historian-path-traversal.md

 Chain this with the IED relay runbook: the alarm thresholds extracted here map directly to the relay holding registers `HR[0]` to `HR[2]`.
-A challenge that requires both steps (path traversal to learn thresholds, then Modbus write to manipulate them) covers techniques 3 and 6 in sequence and sits at Advanced difficulty.
+A challenge that requires both steps (path traversal to learn thresholds, then Modbus write to manipulate them) covers data exfiltration and control logic manipulation in sequence and sits at Advanced difficulty.